 Sapphire received pressure, temperature, and flow data of a hydrogen trailer that was emptied into a storage tank at a hydrogen filling station at a customer’s site.
 The initial pressure inside the trailer is 275 bar with a temperature of 60°C. The gaseous hydrogen is assumed to have an average mass flow rate of 13.1 kg/min.
 The assumed time to empty the trailer is 3.5 hours with the turboexpander operating during half of this time frame, while a compressor operates during the second half of the time frame to completely empty the trailer.
 In the situation with no turboexpander, a pressure relief valve would be used, and the expansion energy would be lost or consumed by the surrounding environment.
 In the second half of the cycle, a compressor consumes energy to deplete the trailer.
 Assuming the exit temperature of the hydrogen doesn’t drop below -41°C due to material or hardware constraints, the estimated power potential is 265 kW.
 Assuming this process happens five times per day at the filling station (equivalent to 17 hrs.), 1,325 kW of power per day would be recovered at this single station.

-Hydrogen fuel cell technology has allowed hydrogen production and electricity generation to be a reversible reaction with electricity acting as the catalyst.
+Hydrogen fuel cell technology has allowed hydrogen production and gas turbine electric power generation to be a reversible reaction with electricity acting as the catalyst.
 With this concept in mind, hydrogen serves as an energy storage medium.
 Hydrogen will be stored in gaseous and liquid form in pressurized and cryogenic tanks, respectively.
 Upon energy demand, the hydrogen must be converted into electricity through a fuel gas application, such as a gas turbine or a fuel cell.
 Existing hydrogen gas turbines can combust up to 50% hydrogen while pure hydrogen turbines are being researched and developed.

 How Application Works